 Once the jerky is fully dry, let it cool and store it in glass jars or other relatively air-tight glass containers.
 It is not recommended to store jerky in plastic bags, except for short-term will-be-eaten soon storage.
 Properly dried jerky should be stored in the refrigerator for up to one month and in the freezer for up to 6 months.

 Jerky is a handy trail food, and an easy way to preserve meat for later consumption.
-Beef jerky is an excellent addition in home-made dry soup mixes for a protein boosted convenience food, or eaten simply as-is as a raw protein and probiotic boost.
+Beef jerky is an excellent addition in home-made dry soup mixes for a protein boosted convenience food, or eaten simply as-is as a raw protein and probiotic boost, at least when you make this kombucha jerky marinade.

 More recipes for beef jerky that you can dry in your dehydrator here.